Liquid cooling vs immersion cooling vs submersion cooling

 As electronic devices and machines work, they produce heat.
 However, the way the heat produced is dissipated is usually determined by the cooling system, which also ensures that the optimal temperature of the device is maintained.

-This article takes a detailed look at the different types of cooling systems which include liquid cooling, immersion cooling and submersion cooling, and the features/functionalities that make them distinct.
+This article takes a detailed look at the different types of cooling systems, which include liquid cooling, immersion cooling, and submersion cooling, and the features and functionalities that make them distinct.

 What is liquid cooling?